 Between 2003 and 2008, I was the author of the "Guru Guidance" column for Linux Magazine.
 A search on that site turns up my articles, but you'll need to register to read them.

-To date, I've written four articles for IBM developerWorks:
+To date, I've written several articles for IBM developerWorks:

 In addition to my books, published articles, and programs, I've written several Web pages on a wide range of topics.
 Some of these are so old that I've officially retired them.
 Those that aren't too stale are: